Planning for Success and Succession

 There is a lot spoken about Industry 4.0 but it is not always clear how SMEs can really benefit.
 We are fortunate to have Andrew Peters from Siemens a company renowned for its future forward production to explain to delegates how to manage the change needed to take advantage of innovation, without disappearing down a rabbit hole or losing current competitive edge in the process.

-Why should you invest in 5G will be explained by Mark Stansfeld, chairman of giffgaff and the Worcestershire Local Enterprise Partnership who runs the Worcestershire 5G testbed and has some cogent examples of what 5G could do for lab companies.
+Why should you invest in 5G will be explained by Fiona Piercy, CEO of Worcestershire Local Enterprise Partnership (WLEP) who runs the Worcestershire 5G testbed and has some cogent examples of what 5G could do for lab companies.

 A window on the future of the laboratory will be opened for attendees by Markus Gershater, Chief Scientific Officer of Synthace a company at the bleeding edge of lab software building a sophisticated, adaptable and hugely powerful platform which gives lab users integrated control over lab equipment.
 He will be explaining how lab equipment manufacturers will need to adapt to maintain their market positions as requirements of lab users change.